 Step Action 1 Right-click on the required Object in a diagram and select the 'Advanced Set Object State' option.
 The 'Set Instance State' dialog displays.
 2 In the 'State' field, either type the required State (such as 'Awaiting Approval') or select a State from the drop-down list.
-The drop-down list for the 'State' field is populated with: Any States owned by the object's classifier Any States owned by any superclasses of the object's classifier Any States owned by StateMachines owned by the object's classifier 3 Any States owned by StateMachines owned by any superclasses of the object's classifier Any States owned by StateMachines owned by any superclasses of the object's classifier Below the 'State' field is the 'Merge State with Instance Name' checkbox, which defaults to unselected.
-Either: Ignore the checkbox to display the object state on the element beneath the object name Image: Image: Im 4 Click on the OK button to apply the State.
+The drop-down list for the 'State' field is populated with: Any States owned by the object's classifier Any States owned by any superclasses of the object's classifier Any States owned by StateMachines owned by the object's classifier Any States owned by StateMachines owned by any superclasses of the object's classifier 3 Below the 'State' field is the 'Merge State with Instance Name' checkbox, which defaults to unselected.
+Either: Ignore the checkbox to display the object state on the element beneath the object name Test Object [Awaiting Approval] Or select the checkbox to display the object state on the element as a suffix to the object name Test Object[Awaiting Approval] 4 Click on the OK button to apply the State.
 The object now shows the run-time state in the format you have selected.